Philip Hyde Conservation Grant

 Grant Criteria

-1. The grant will be awarded to an individual who is working on an existing project designed to improve, protect or preserve the condition of the environment.
+1. The grant will be awarded to individuals who are working on an existing project designed to improve, protect or preserve the condition of the environment.

 2. Recipient must be a NANPA member.